This page may contain affiliate links.

 Contact

-the piri-piri lexicon is a participant in the Amazon EU and US Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk/Amazon.fr/Amazon.com/Amazon.de.
+You can contact us at thepiripirilexicon at gmail dot com.the piri-piri lexicon is a participant in the Amazon EU and US Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk/Amazon.fr/Amazon.com/Amazon.de.

-You can find out more about our privacy and disclosure policies here
+You can find out more about our privacy and disclosure policies here.